wilfredinni/python-cheatsheet/cheatsheet/regular-expressions.md

 ## The Caret and Dollar sign characters

-- You can also use the caret symbol (`^`) at the start of a regex to indicate that a match must occur at the beginning of the searched text.
+- You can also use the caret symbol `^` at the start of a regex to indicate that a match must occur at the beginning of the searched text.

-- Likewise, you can put a dollar sign (\$) at the end of the regex to indicate the string must end with this regex pattern.
+- Likewise, you can put a dollar sign `$` at the end of the regex to indicate the string must end with this regex pattern.

-- And you can use the `^` and \$ together to indicate that the entire string must match the regex—that is, it’s not enough for a match to be made on some subset of the string.
+- And you can use the `^` and `$` together to indicate that the entire string must match the regex.

 The `r'^Hello`' regular expression string matches strings that begin with 'Hello':